payal1184/git-repo/README.md

 ![Architecture](image/Screenshot%20(98).png)
 ---
-**VPC & Subnet:**
+- **VPC & Subnet:**
   Shows the VPC and public subnet where the web servers are deployed.
+  The VPC provides network isolation, while the Subnet organizes resources within the VPC for better traffic management.
+.

 ![Architecture](image/Screenshot%20(104).png)
 ![Architecture](image/Screenshot%20(105).png)